After you have created a dashboard, you can edit the dashboard by clicking the Edit button at the upper right of the dashboard:

 Arranging and Resizing Dashboard Tiles

 You can move and resize tiles on a dashboard by clicking and dragging.
-Simply click on the 3-line icon in the upper left of a tile to move it, or the bottom right corner of the tile to re-size it:
+Click on the three-line icon in the upper left of a tile to move it, or the bottom right corner of the tile to re-size it:

 When the dashboard is in edit mode, you can make changes to a dashboard’s individual tiles.
 Click the Edit button at the top right of the dashboard to access the edit options for the tiles on the dashboard.